 Figure 4.15.3.2.10-1: Number of UEs and PDU Sessions per network slice notification procedure

-1. To subscribe or unsubscribe for the number of UEs or the number of PDU Sessions per network slice notification with the NEF, the AF sends Nnef_EventExposure Subscribe/Unsubscribe Request (Event ID, Event Filter, Event Reporting information, S-NSSAI, immediate reporting) message to the NEF.
+To subscribe or unsubscribe for the number of UEs or the number of PDU Sessions per network slice notification with the NEF, the AF sends Nnef_EventExposure Subscribe/Unsubscribe Request (Event ID, Event Filter, Event Reporting information, S-NSSAI) message to the NEF.
 The Event ID parameter defines the subscribed event ID, i.e. Number of Registered UEs or Number of Established PDU Sessions.
 The Event Filter parameter defines the S-NSSAI, in case of a trusted AF or AF-Service-Identifier as defined in TS 29.522 for an untrusted AF, for which reporting is required.
-The Event Reporting information parameter defines the mode of reporting, with include a threshold value or periodic reporting with included periodicity time interval, and Immediate reporting flagif requested.
+The Event Reporting information parameter defines the mode of reporting, which include threshold reporting with a threshold value or periodic reporting with included periodicity time interval.
 The S-NSSAI is the slice for which the subscription is requested.

+If immediate reporting is requested, the AF shall also include the immediate reporting indication.
+If one-time reporting is requested, the AF shall include the related one-time reporting indication in addition to the immediate reporting indication.

+NOTE 1: When immediate reporting is requested, the subscription is maintained after returning the report to the AF.
+When one-time reporting is requested, the subscription is terminated right after returning the report to the AF.

 Notifications related to the threshold based subscriptions behave as follows: